KwonNayeon/urban-parks-childrens-happiness/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or comments, please contact [nayeonkn0330@gmail.com].
+For any questions or comments, please contact [nayeon.k.datacareer@gmail].